| Previous Page | Next Page | Index

 29 Jan 1810 Phoenix discovered the Charles anchored close under the French coast.
 Ships' boats were then sent in to take the French privateer, however, not before receiving a well-directed fire that reportedly killed 1 seaman and wounded another.
 2 English masters and 13 seamen were found on board who had been taken out of vessels in the last few days.

-Kingston, Jamaica, 23 Jan 1813 On Monday prevented the capture of a merchant vessel by an American privateer.
+23 Jan 1813 On Monday prevented the capture of a merchant vessel by an American privateer at Kingston, Jamaica.

-Portsmouth 3 Jan 1815 Appointed to take a convoy.
+3 Jan 1815 Appointed at Spithead to take a convoy.

-Deal 8 Jan 1815 arrived and departed for the river.
+8 Jan 1815 arrived in the Downs and departed for the river.

-Portsmouth 24 Jan 1815 Appointed to give instructions to the convoy bound to Spain, Portugal and the Mediterranean.
+24 Jan 1815 Appointed at Spithead to give instructions to the convoy bound to Spain, Portugal and the Mediterranean.

 6 Jan 1831 prize money for Purissima Conception, captured 9 Mar 1800 due to be paid.